 But that’s okay, right?
 Is it too much to ask to spend a few bucks on something that will improve your day-to-day life, bringing you happiness where once there was only meh?

-I heard about Pitch through a tweet by @kneath about a year ago.
+I heard about Pitch through a now-deleted tweet by @kneath about a year ago.
 I was immediately intrigued by the prospect of having such a vision of beauty staring back at me all day.

 I spent a couple days thinking about it, and ended up picking up Pitch a week or two later.
 I went with the $75 option for Roman + Italic Regular weight, but you can get a single weight for $50 as well.
 Despite the package name, the font supports bold weight as well.